Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 where $t_\mathrm{start,p}$ indicates the starting time of the current phase $p$, and $t_\mathrm{start,p_\mathrm{next}}$ the starting time of next phase $p_\mathrm{next}$ (Table \ref{tab:phases}).
 Hence, \sevn{} evaluates $W_\mathrm{ZAMS,i}$ at time

 where $t_\mathrm{start,p,i}$ and $\Delta_\mathrm{p,i}$ are the starting time and the time duration of the current phase for the interpolating track.
-In practice, \sevn{} uses Equation \ref{eq:thetap} to evaluate the times for each of the fourth interpolating tracks.
-Then, it estimates $W_\mathrm{ZAMS,i}$ in Equation \ref{eq:xinterpM} by interpolating (linearly along the time) the values stored in the tables.
+In practice, \sevn{} uses Eq.~\ref{eq:thetap} to evaluate the times for each of the fourth interpolating tracks.
+Then, it estimates $W_\mathrm{ZAMS,i}$ in Eq.~\ref{eq:xinterpM} by interpolating (linearly along the time) the values stored in the tables.

 The division into phases guarantees that all the interpolating stars have the same internal structure (e.g., the presence or not of the core) improving significantly the interpolation method and reducing the interpolation errors to a few percent \citep{Spera19}.